As a company domiciled in the United Kingdom looking to file an American trademark application, there are 2 options:

 If your business does not own any foreign trademarks, there are two other options available: intent to use or in use filings.
 When filing a trademark with an intent to use basis, you must submit a secondary proof of use filing to provide evidence that your trademark is legitimately being used in commerce within the United States.
 Once this filing is accepted, it typically takes an additional sixty days for the registration to be issued, potentially adding two months to your application timeline.
 The faster route is to file an application for a mark that is already in use as the proof of use filing is then no longer required; of course, the in-use filing basis is only an option for those who already utilize their mark within the American marketplace.
 Those who do already have sales can enjoy a faster turnaround time that can be less than one year.

 This timeline of about eight to ten months, however, is highly subjective due to the possible hiccups that may occur along the way.
 For example, this timing would be greatly extended if the examining attorney were to issue an Office action, or a preliminary refusal, after reviewing the application.
-There is a six-month period during which an Office action response can be filed, and then typically an additional three to four weeks waiting on the result of that response.
+There is a three-month period during which an Office action response can be filed, and then typically an additional three to four weeks waiting on the result of that response.
 Further, should your application receive an opposition during the publication period, the subsequent negotiation between the two parties will also prolong the application process.
 What is typically an eight to ten-month process could be extended to well over a year depending on what responses the application receives, whether that be from the examining attorney or an outside party.

 Ultimately, the time it takes a British-based company to register an American trademark is reliant on several factors.
 First, the method of application plays a large role on this timeline: filing through the Madrid Protocol may retain the ease of a familiar initial application, but the WIPO approval period in addition to the review time of an American examining attorney can add extraneous months onto your timeline.
 Additionally, this process, which can take twelve to eighteen months, may not be the best selection for a company seeking a registration in only the United States.
 Filing through a US-based trademark lawyer is another and a potentially quicker method for obtaining an American trademark registration, but this process is exclusive to the United States.